If you just can’t face a big meal first thing in the morning, it might be worth trying out a few of these delicious breakfast drinks instead.

 So, if all you can manage in your tired state is a coffee or tea, that’s ok!

-But if you want something with a few more nutrients that you can take on the road, I’ve found a few terrific smoothie recipes that will be sure to give you a boost of energy.
+But if you want something with a few more nutrients that you can take on the road, I’ve found a few terrific smoothie recipes and other filling breakfast drinks that will be sure to give you a boost of energy.

 Peanut butter and banana are an irresistible flavor combination, and when they’re blitzed into a smoothie, you’ll have a hard time sticking to just one.